facebookexperimental/Recoil/docs/docs/basic-tutorial/selectors.md

 }
 ```

-With a few lines of code we've managed to implement filtering!
+With a few lines of code, we've managed to implement filtering!
 We'll use the same concepts to implement the `TodoListStats` component.

 We want to display the following stats: